michaelacook/SimplePaginator/README.md

 The `SimplePaginator` class requires three arguments: `$view`, `$data`, and `$itemsPerPage`:
 - The `$view` argument must either be the Twig `view` object, or `false`. `$view` has a default value of `false`, so if you are not using Twig then omit this argument.
+- If you are using Slim 3, `$view` will be the `Slim\Views\Twig` object registered on the dependency injection container.
 - `$data` is the data to be paginated and displayed dynamically.
 This could be the results of a database query or other application data to be displayed in the view.
 `$data` must be an `array`.